Cage Space Requirements

 and should also include strain, sex, age and source.

-level.
+or rack level.
 Large animals must have individual

 is normally provided by a cage card, with